martinsolent/bdats_2/docs/induction.md

 # Computing and Digital Induction

-**Apprenticeship induction takes place on campus** two weeks before the start of term.
+**Apprenticeship induction takes place on campus** a weeks before the start of term.
 Induction day is an opportunity for apprentices to meet tutors, learn more about delivery of the course and an opportunity to tour the campus.

-**Wednesday 13th September 2023 Times 14:30-16:00**
+**Monday 16th September 2024 Times 9:00-16:00**

-This session follows on from the main induction delivered by the apprentice team.
+9.00 Registration with Admissions (TS111)

+10.00 – 10.30 Apprenticeship team

+* What is an Apprenticeship?

+* Why are you special?

+* Off the job trackers

+* Progress reviews

+* End Point Assessment

+10.30 - 10.45 Library Services

+11.00 - 11.15 Access Solent

+11.15 – 11.30 Solent Futures

+11.30 – 11.45 Therapy and Mental Health

+11.45 – 12.00 Safeguarding

+12.00 - 13.00 Bystander Training with Yellow door

-We will bw in JM412 Usability Lab - Acoustics Classroom 14:30-16:30
+14.00 - 16:00 Course Lead Induction JM412 Usability Lab

-Directions:
+Directions JM412:

 1. Take lift outside the Deli and Student Union Office to 4th Floor Sir John Everett Millais building (JM) Building.
 1. Turn left out of the lift.